-Gus Khouri of Khouri Consulting will be present at the Finance and Policy Executive Committee meeting to provide an overview on the draft 2019 Legislative Platform as well as an overview of the proposed FY 18/19 State Budget released by the Governor on January 10, 2019.
+Gus Khouri of Khouri Consulting was be present at the Finance and Policy Executive Committee meeting on February 11, 2019 to provide an overview on the draft 2019 Legislative Platform as well as an overview of the proposed FY 18/19 State Budget released by the Governor on January 10, 2019.

 The deadline to introduce legislative bills for 2019 is February 22, 2019.
-Mr. Khouri will likely return in March to highlight relevant bills for monitoring and taking positions.
+Mr. Khouri will return in March to highlight relevant bills for monitoring and taking positions.